bryanmorganoverbey/indysearch/README.md

 # indysearch
-react application with nodejs and python microservices and mysql database
+react application with nodejs and python microservices and a SQLite3 database